Do I need nature or science papers-title

 DO I FIND A JOB IN SCIENCE WITHOUT HIGH IMPACT FACTORS?

-In summary, choose consciously and decide wisely whether high impact factor publications are important for your very personal concept of a successful career in science.
+In summary, choose consciously and decide whether high-impact factor publications are essential for your very personal concept of a successful career in science.

 4 Comments